About the Award

 About the runner-up:

-What do you think?
 Have you read/watched my selections?
 If so, did you like them as much as I did?
-What are your favorite books and movies of 2017?
-I’d love to know!
+What are your favorite books and movies of 2018?
+Share in the comments!